usgpo/bulk-data/FR-XML_User-Guide.md

 ...
 </FEDREG>
 ```
-&nbsp;

 #3.Resources Directory

-The resources directory in the Federal Register bulk data repository at [http://www.gpo.gov/fdsys/bulkdata/FR/resources](http://www.gpo.gov/fdsys/bulkdata/FR/resources) contains the current version of the XML schema, the XML stylesheet used to display the XML files in a browser on the FDsys website, and this user guide in PDF.
+The resources directory in the _Federal Register_ bulk data repository at [http://www.gpo.gov/fdsys/bulkdata/FR/resources](http://www.gpo.gov/fdsys/bulkdata/FR/resources) contains the current version of the XML schema, the XML stylesheet used to display the XML files in a browser on the FDsys website, and this user guide in PDF.